andrey-katz/FRB_lensing/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Copyright (C) 2019
-Andrey Katz, Joachim Kopp, Sergey Sibiryakov, Wei Xue Contact address: jkopp@cern.ch
+Andrey Katz, Joachim Kopp, Wei Xue
+Contact address: jkopp@cern.ch

 If you use these codes in a scientific publication, please cite the following reference:

-arXiv:1910.XXXXX
+arXiv:1912.XXXXX